Quebec City Travel Guide

 The cradle of French civilisation in North America and still notably European in spirit, the historic Old Quebec neighbourhood has an unmistakable charm.
-Small cafes, cosy restaurants, classy boutiques, lively terraces, elegant squares, theatres, museums, and street performers all come together in a fascinating weave of old-world allure.
+Small cafes, cosy restaurants, classy boutiques, lively terraces, elegant squares, theatres, museums and street performers all come together in a fascinating weave of old-world allure.

 Despite having been ceded to the British in 1759, the city's population remains 95 percent French-speaking, lending a definite joie de vivre and French elegance to the atmosphere.

 Become our Quebec City Travel Expert